History of international law: Modern treaty law

 Treaties are essentially contracts between countries.
 They are agreements by which the parties intend to be bound.
 If treaties are broken, their effectiveness is weakened because there is no guarantee that future promises will be kept.
 So there is a strong incentive for nations to take treaties very seriously.

 Modern nations engage in a two-step procedure for entering into treaties.
 The first step is signing the treaty.
 Being a signatory to a treaty means that a country intends to enter into the agreement.
 The second step is ratifying the treaty.
 A country that has ratified a treaty has gone beyond merely intending to enter into the agreement, and is now bound by it.
 This is a critical distinction, and sometimes a point of confusion.
 A nation may be a signatory to a treaty for many years without ever having ratified it.

 Each country ratifies treaties its own way.
 The United States requires the two-thirds support of the Senate, the upper body of its legislature, for a treaty to be ratified; both the executive and the legislature must agree.
 In Canada, on the other hand, ratification is strictly an executive action, and no parliamentary approval is required before the nation is bound.

 Modern treaties are interpreted according to the 1969 Vienna Convention on the Law of Treaties.
 This convention is so widely accepted that even nations that are not parties to the convention follow it.
 The convention's most important and sensible rule is that a treaty should be interpreted according to the plain meaning of its language, in the context of its purpose, and in good faith.
 This prevents much squabbling and unnecessary nit-picking.
 It also makes treaty authors spell out what they are trying to accomplish, to make interpretation easier, in a non-binding "preamble."

-In the modern world, international law is contested for its inability to enforce its rulings.
+In the modern world, international law is contested either for its inability to enforce its rulings or for their capability to imperil national interest.